-The Listing Protection Tool helps Amazon sellers avoid traffic loss by taking preventive measures and instantly responding to any sudden listing changes.
+The Listing Alerts Tool helps Amazon sellers avoid traffic loss by taking preventive measures and instantly responding to any sudden listing changes.
 Its automated monitoring system keeps tabs on your Amazon rankings and overall visibility, while automatically alerting you to any price or Buy Box changes, listing hijackings, or listing suppressions.

-Setting up the Listing Protection tool
+Setting up the Listing Alerts tool

 You can use the tool to track your own listings, or for competition scouting.
-Listing Protection will send you notifications once it spots shifts in keyword positions, price points, Buy Box ownership, or listing suppression.*
+Listing Alerts will send you notifications once it spots shifts in keyword positions, price points, Buy Box ownership, or listing suppression.*